Initiate a new GMT modern mode session

 Note: No space is allowed between the option flag and the associated arguments.

-- Name-stem used to construct the single final figure name.
-The extension is appended automatically from your formats selection(s) [gmtsession].
+- Name-stem used to construct the single final figure name [gmtsession].
+The extension is appended automatically from your formats selection(s).
 If your script only performs calculations or needs to make several figures then you will not use this argument.
 While not recommended, if your prefix has spaces in it then you must enclose your prefix in single or double quotes.

 - Sets one or more comma-separated options (and possibly arguments) that can be passed to psconvert when preparing a session figure [A].
-The valid subset of options are A[args],Cargs,Ddir,Edpi,Hfactor,Margs,Qargs,S. See the psconvert documentation for details on these options.
+The valid subset of options are A[args],Cargs,Ddir,Edpi,Hfactor,Margs,Qargs,S. Note that the leading hyphens should not be given.
+See the psconvert documentation for details on these options.

 - -V[level] (more …)